Acceptable Use Policy

 - The technology user is held responsible for his/her actions when using the Internet, the network, and any action done under his/her login name.

-Violations of the expectations may result in the following consequences:
+Violations may result in the following consequences:

 - Discussion about incident with student(s) involved.